jdavidrcamacho/FCUP_MasterThesisTemplate/README.md

 Yes, the ThesisClass.cls file is needed, it is where all the details of the thesis template are.

-Yes. the bibliograpgy.bib file is needed, it is where you put your bibliography, I kept mine on it to used as example.
+Yes. the bibliograpgy.bib file is needed, it is where you put your bibliography, I kept mine on it to be used as example.